Vadbeg/diffusers-inpainting/README.md

 ```shell
 pip install -r requirements.txt
 ```
-3. Use the project :tada:
+3. Use the project 🎉

 ## Usage